sebastid/GetAndCleanDataCourse/CodeBook.md

      - `domain type` can be either 'time' to denote the time domain, or 'freq' to denote the frequency domain in which the original measurement was made.
      - `statistical metric` can be either 'mean' or 'std' to denote the mean or standard deviation calculations of the original feature measurements.

-## List of Variable in the tidy data set
+## List of Variables in the tidy data set
 ### SubjectID
 Identification number assigned to each subject.
 - Column Index  : 1/68